mehdisbys/megaprof/readme.md

 #### High priority

+- [x] Backend : Location radius slider does not work when creating an advert
+- [x] Backend : add percentage of completion when creating an advert

 - [ ] Backend : Add Button to suspend an advert to single advert page
-- [x] Backend : Location radius slider does not work when creating an advert
 - [ ] Backend : Teachers should enter a tagline when creating their advert
 - [ ] Backend : create bookings database seeder
 - [ ] Backend : create comments database seeder